Eyelid Surgery and Blepharoplasty

 Cosmetic surgery in Cape Town is widely regarded as safe when performed by qualified professionals in accredited facilities.
 However, as with any surgical procedure, it carries inherent risks.
 Patients should be fully informed about safety standards, regulatory oversight, and their rights to ensure they receive ethical, transparent, and responsible care.

-This guide explains the safety landscape, the procedures in place to protect patients, and what you should know before undergoing cosmetic eyelid surgery in South Africa.
+This guide explains the safety landscape, the procedures in place to protect patients, and what you should know before undergoing cosmetic procedures in South Africa.

 How Safe Is Cosmetic Surgery in Cape Town?